pedro-javierf/NTRGhidra/README.md

 If you just want to instal the loader into a Ghidra installation:

-1. Download the .zip from releases
+1. Download the .zip from releases OR build the project.
-2. Put the .zip into the Ghidra/...... folder
+2. Put the .zip into the GHIDRA_INSTALL_DIR/Extensions/Ghidra folder
 3. In the initial window (not the Code Browser), open the File menu, and select Install Extensions.
 Click the small 'plus' icon in the top right of the window, and select the extension zip file downloaded.
 This should add an entry into the extensions list.
 Make sure it is checked and click OK.
 4. Restart Ghidra.